Last updated on June 2nd, 2023 at 10:58 am

 You can make your iPhone 13 screen stay on for a longer amount of time by going to Settings > Display & Brightness > Auto-Lock > and choosing one of the options there.

-Our guide below will show you the steps for changing the iPhone’s screen timeout settings to one of several different options.
-You can even choose to stop the screen from turning out automatically at all so that you manually lock and unlock the device each time.
+Our guide below will show you the steps and images for changing the iPhone’s screen timeout settings to one of several different options.
+You can even choose to stop the screen from turning off automatically so that you manually lock and unlock the device each time.

 How to Keep iPhone 13 Screen On (Guide with Pictures)